Mortgage deferrals for Albertans

 If you are concerned about not having sufficient funds available when your payments resume, please connect with us prior to the end of the deferral period to explore more manageable options.

-To help reduce the impact of increased interest costs, you are able to repay deferred payments at any time during the term of your mortgage without penalty, however be sure to connect with us directly (do not use ATB Online or mobile), so we can ensure your repayments are applied correctly.
+To help reduce the impact of increased interest costs, you are able to repay deferred payments at any time during the term of your mortgage without penalty, however be sure to connect with us directly (do not use ATB Personal or mobile), so we can ensure your repayments are applied correctly.
 Please note this repayment may affect your prepayment options in the future.

 Amortization period: The total number of years that it’ll take to pay off your loan or whole mortgage